cobradev4/Python-Chess/README.md

  * Write local network multiplayer
  * More thoroughly document items
  * Clean up everything - many parts are implemented inefficiently
+ * Fix unknown bugs in the game
+ * Implement more threading